To enable children and their communities to participate in and take responsibility for their own health, wellbeing and development.

 Our communities are in crisis; the very foundations are crumbling; we can’t cope with the children – we need help.

 This is the cry for help to which Ace first responded.
 In 2003, Bungoma was a vastly different place to the picture it is now; one in three households were infected with HIV/AIDS, community structures were collapsing and resources strained beyond compare.
 The community was in despair and at real crisis point.

 Ace Africa (Kenya) was established as a Community Based Organisation in Kenya in 2003, engaging 4 staff and 300 beneficiaries in its first year of inception.
 The programme focused on community capacity building across three interlinking components over a 10 – 15 year period with the aim of those communities becoming self-sustaining over the life cycle of the project.
 Key areas of intervention focused on strengthening skills, systems and partnerships to address:

 • Community Livelihoods

-Today 13 years on and Ace Africa continues to go from strength to strength and, is now regarded as a leading and award-wining organisation.
-Through our 58 indigenous staff in Africa, engaging over 9,500 community volunteers, we have helped 1,114,910 children and their communities.
+Today Ace Africa continues to go from strength to strength and, is now regarded as a leading and award-wining organisation.
+Through our 70 indigenous staff in Africa we have helped 2,113,465 children and their communities.

-Ace Africa is a Registered Non Governmental Organisation in Kenya, a Non Profit Company in Tanzania and a Registered Charity in the UK and USA.
+Ace Africa is a Registered International Non Governmental Organisation in Kenya, a Registered International Non Government Organisation in Tanzania and a Registered Charity in the UK and USA.